ionic-team/stencil-site/versioned_docs/version-v2/components/properties.md

 <todo-list-item isComplete={"42"} label={1} thingToDo={"Learn about any-typed props"}></todo-list-item>
 ```

-The following will rendered from the usage example above:
+The following will be rendered from the usage example above:
 ```md
 - isComplete has a value of - 42 - and a typeof value of "number"
 - label has a value of -  - and a typeof value of "object"